Musée Louis Vuitton in the Bois de Boulogne, Paris (aka: Fondation Louis Vuitton)

 Recommended as supplemental texts and/or for comparison:

-Cohen's text is recently published and he wants feedback, so be prepared to speak of your thoughts about it.
-It is supplemented by other readings, some required, most only recommended.
+Davies text is recently published, and chapts in it may not be exactly coordinated with lectures.
+He would like feedback on it, and has asked my opinion, so please pass on your thought on it to me.
+It reflects a British perspective versus the former text used in the course which was written from French point of view.
+Main text is supplemented by other readings, some required, most only recommended.
 Most are on reserve in the Architecture Library.
-Several recommended articles are on Canvas.
+Several recommended articles are on CANVAS.
+Note that chapts in text may not be coordinated with lectures.
 Reading assignments are uneven in length and complexity, and competition for reserve books may be keen, so plan ahead.
-Also, as the format of the class is informal, the schedule of lectures may change.
+Also, as the format of the class is informal, and the schedule of lectures may change.
 Best, thus, to attend class regularly.

 UW SAFE CAMPUS

 Preventing violence is everyone's responsibility.
 If you're concerned, tell someone.

 - Always call 911 if you or others may be in danger.

 - Call 206-685-SAFE (7233) to report non-urgent threats of violence and for referrals to UW counseling and/or safety resources.
 TTY or VP callers, please call through your preferred relay service.